sidecartridge/sidecart-site-dev-docs/how_to.md

 ## Format the microSD card

-To use the SidecarT effectively, your microSD card needs to be formatted in FAT16.
-Here's how you can format it in FAT16 on various platforms:
+To use the SidecarT effectively, your microSD card needs to be formatted in FAT16 or exFAT.
+Here's how you can format it in FAT16 or exFAT on various platforms:

 ### Windows:

 1. Insert your microSD card into your computer using an SD card reader.
 2. Press `Windows + E` to open the File Explorer.
 3. Right-click on your microSD card from the list of devices and choose `Format`.
-4. In the Format window, from the `File system` dropdown, choose `FAT (Default)` (Note: FAT16 might be referred to as just FAT in some versions of Windows).
+4. In the Format window, from the `File system` dropdown, choose `FAT (Default)` (Note: FAT16 might be referred to as just FAT in some versions of Windows) or `exFAT`.
 5. Click `Start` to format the card.
 6. Once completed, safely eject the card from your computer.